 Instrument and configuration parameters for each deployment.

-Location of cage group centre.
+Location of pen group centre.

 Locations of all current meter deployment positions and average current meter positions.

-Plot showing cage configuration, all current meter deployment positions, and average current meter deployment position.
+Plot showing pen configuration, all current meter deployment positions, and average current meter deployment position.

-Distance of each deployment from nearest cage centre and distance of average deployment position from cage group centre.
+Distance of each deployment from nearest pen centre and distance of average deployment position from pen group centre.
 Where any of the deployment criteria are compromised by site-specific limitations, the rationale behind the selection of the mooring site and an assessment of the degree to which the data represent current around the pen groups should be included.

-The HGData Report should be updated as required for every application to reflect any changes (including bins chosen to reflect cage depth).
+The HGData Report should be updated as required for every application to reflect any changes (including bins chosen to reflect pen depth).

 Weighted average calculations: